 Click Save Package or Update Package depending on whether you’re creating a new package or editing an existing one.

-The license now appears in the Licenses field.
+The selected license will now appear in the Licenses field.

 To remove a license, in the Package Details form, click the encircled "X" button on the right side of the license you want to remove.

-If none of the offered licences match your needs you can also ask for a different license.
+If none of the offered licenses match your needs you can also ask for a new OSS license to be added to the list.
 This is, of course, subject to the approval of the Bintray team.

 To request a new license for your package:

-Optionally, in the message body text box (the one that says “Please add this licence to Bintray’s list of available OSS licenses.”), replace that generic text with any text you like.
-However, we do recommend it have something to do with the license.
+Optionally, in the message body text box (the one that says “Please add this license to Bintray’s list of available OSS licenses”), add any additional information that’s related to your license request.

-Note: Bintray does not accept Creative Commons licenses for packages; these licenses were never meant to be used for software (click here for more information).
+Note: Bintray does not accept Creative Commons licenses for packages; these licenses were never meant to be used for software.
+For more information, please visit the Creative Commons website.